Leonid Leonov

-Leonid Maximovich Leonov (Леони́д Макси́мович Лео́нов; — 8 August 1994) was a Soviet novelist and playwright of socialist realism.
-His works have been compared with Dostoyevsky's deep psychological torment.
+Leonid Maksimovich Leonov (Леони́д Макси́мович Лео́нов; — 8 August 1994) was a Soviet novelist and playwright of socialist realism.
+His works have been compared with Dostoevsky's deep psychological torment.

 Early life

 Leonov was born in Moscow in 1899.
-His father, Maxim Leonov, was a self-educated peasant poet who was at one time the chairman of the Surikov Literary and Musical circle (Surikov was also of peasant origin).
-Maxim Leonov later joined the Sreda literary group of Moscow, which counted Maxim Gorky, Leonid Andreyev, and Ivan Bunin among its members.
+His father, Maksim Leonov, was a self-educated peasant poet who was at one time the chairman of the Surikov Literary and Musical circle (Surikov was also of peasant origin).
+Maksim Leonov later joined the Sreda literary group of Moscow, which counted Maxim Gorky, Leonid Andreyev, and Ivan Bunin among its members.

 Leonov's earliest memory was of 1905, when Grand Duke Sergei Alexandrovich of Russia was assassinated by the terrorist Kalyayev.
 In the same year, Leonov's father was arrested for two pamphlets that he had published.
 Leonov was taken twice by his grandmother to visit his father in prison.
-After serving 20 months, Maxim Leonov was exiled to Arkhangelsk.
+After serving 20 months, Maksim Leonov was exiled to Arkhangelsk.
 Leonov visited him there several times, and his impressions and observations were later reflected in many of his works, especially Sot.

 He attended the Moscow Third gymnasium from 1910 to 1918.
 His first poems, reviews, and news reports were published in 1915 in the journal Severnoe Utro.
 He had intended to study medicine at Moscow State University, but his plans were disrupted by the outbreak of the Russian Civil War.